joannakl/cs102/labs/lab3.markdown

 ### Submissions on Gradescope

-You should submit the answers to Part 1 (and hopefully all other parts) on Gradescope.
+You should submit the answers to Part 1 (and hopefully to parts 2 and 3) on Gradescope.
 If you end up working with a group, you can make a single submission and add your group members names afterwards.

 The actual scores do not matter.
 We just want to make sure you are making progress through the course material.
+But you should make best effort to answer these questions correctly.

 ### Part 1